What Is Spatial Finance, and How to Prepare for It

 The near real-time speed of imagery and information generated by satellites, drones, or IoT sensors has made spatial finance attractive to bankers who are well-versed in high-frequency data.
 Machine-learning algorithms rapidly process images and sensor readings of forests, coastlines, or cropland, spotting anomalies or patterns on a global scale.

-GIS enables lenders and advisers to map and analyze these findings via a geographic approach that incorporates business infrastructure, supply chains, and insurance policies.
+GIS enables lenders and advisers to map and analyse these findings via a geographic approach that incorporates business infrastructure, supply chains, and insurance policies.
 From this holistic operational view emerges a powerful form of location intelligence—one that allows executives to anticipate places where business and sustainability priorities might clash or successfully merge.
 They can then tailor strategies accordingly.

 David Patterson, head of conservation intelligence at the UK branch of World Wildlife Fund (WWF), has seen significantly more interest in spatial finance—and a related practice referred to as geospatial ESG—in just the last six months.
 “It’s only going to be a matter of time until we see this more and more mainstreamed,” he told WhereNext.